NikaPuturidze/NikaPuturidze/README.md

 # 👋 Hey, I'm Nika Puturidze

-I'm a detail-oriented front-stack engineer who enjoys building modern, scalable web applications and solving real-world problems through clean, efficient code.
+I'm a detail-oriented front-end engineer who enjoys building modern, scalable web applications and solving real-world problems through clean, efficient code.
 I care about writing maintainable software, improving user experience, and always learning something new.

 I genuinely love solving problems, I am a problem solver and use technologies as tools to do that job.
 I am also an enthusiast who thinks that you can to build whatever you want here - only imagination is the limit.